 Tip: Like with most salads, dress just before serving so the greens don’t go limp.

-Speaking of nuts, give your sliced almonds a little toast in a dry pan for extra flavour.
+- For extra flavour, give those sliced almonds a little toast in a pan.
 Don’t have the heat too high and watch ’em because they can burn quickly.
 And when they’re done?
 Remove them from the pan because they can continue to cook if left.

 More Easy Side Dish Recipes

-If you make this cold beet salad, be sure to leave a comment below.
-Love to know how you enjoyed!
+If you make this cold beet salad, be sure to leave a comment below!

 Roasted Beet Salad Recipe (with goat cheese)